MasonGulu/remos/readme.md

 * `remos_volume_change`, `number` - When the volume slider is changed.
 This value is also available at `_G.remos.volume`.

 ## Custom Themes
 You can create custom themes by creating a lua table file in the `themes` directory.
 It must have the `.theme` extension.
 The customizable fields are as follows.
+You can either use numbers for colors, or color names.
 * `fg`
 * `bg`
 * `barfg`